Pterostilbene, resveratrol and hyperpigmentation

 This study aimed to examine the effects of pterostilbene on pigment production in cells that had been exposed to UVB radiation.

-The researchers used a method called the MTT assay to measure the effects of pterostilbene and resveratrol on cell viability.
-They found that the IC50 value of pterostilbene, which is a measure of how effective it is at killing cells, was 34.0 ± 3.43 µM on UVB-irradiated cells.
+• The researchers used a method called the MTT assay to measure the effects of pterostilbene and resveratrol on cell viability.
+They found that the IC50 value of pterostilbene, which is a measure of how effective it is at killing skin cancer cells, was 34.0 ± 3.43 µM on UVB-irradiated cells.
 This value is significantly lower than the IC50 value of resveratrol, which was >100 µM.
-This means that pterostilbene was much more effective at killing cells than resveratrol.
+This means that pterostilbene was much more effective at killing skin cancer cells than resveratrol.

-The researchers also used a method called the tyrosinase assay to measure the activity of tyrosinase and a method called Western blot analysis to measure the levels of tyrosinase in the cells.
+• The researchers also used a method called the tyrosinase assay to measure the activity of tyrosinase and a method called Western blot analysis to measure the levels of tyrosinase in the cells.
 They found that pterostilbene caused a significant, dose-dependent inhibition of tyrosinase activity in the cells.
 At a concentration of 5 µM, pterostilbene caused a 37.14 ± 2.71% inhibition of tyrosinase activity.
 At a concentration of 10 µM, it caused a 58.36 ± 6.8% inhibition.
-This means that pterostilbene was able to significantly reduce the activity of tyrosinase in the cells.
+This means that pterostilbene was able to significantly reduce the activity of tyrosinase in melanin producing cells (melanocytes).

-Finally, the researchers found that pterostilbene was able to significantly reduce the amount of pigment in the cells.
+• Finally, the researchers found that pterostilbene was able to significantly reduce the amount of pigment in melanocytes.
 At a concentration of 10 µM, pterostilbene caused a 27.34 ± 0.98 µg/mL reduction in pigment content.
 This means that pterostilbene was able to significantly reduce the amount of pigment in the cells.

 In conclusion, the results of the study showed that pterostilbene has strong anti-melanogenic properties and is much more effective at reducing pigment production and inhibiting tyrosinase activity than resveratrol.
 Furthermore, it could potentially be useful for preventing skin cancer and other skin conditions.